Bioserg/micromouse-project/README.md

 It's the base board that all the other modules will slot onto.

 ### The processor
-A STM32L476 microcontroller that has 78 output pins for the power and sensing subsystem to use.
+An STM32L476 microcontroller that has 78 output pins for the power and sensing subsystem to use.

 ### The power subsystem
 This module runs the motors and charges a battery.